wolfjazz/fixed-point-math/README.md

 What sounds reasonable so far is actually one of the most underestimated sources for bugs:

 - Mathematical operations like multiplications and especially more complex formulas tend to exceed the value range of the underlying base type quite fast.
-When no overflow check is performed and the values are not saturated, the integers will quietly overflow and the calculations will return completely wrong values with unpredictable consequences.
+When no overflow check is performed and the values are not saturated, the integers will quietly overflow and the calculations will return completely wrong values with unpredictable/undefined consequences.
 - Calculations with scaled values are quite complicated when done manually because scaling corrections are needed for many operators.
 As a result complex formulas are often hard to read and correcting factors can easily be forgotten since they are not intuitive.

-In the end, we just want to perform calculations with a predefined value range and precision without having to worry about things like overflow too much.
+In the end, one just wants to perform calculations within a predefined value range and a given precision, without having to worry about things like overflow too much.
 So let's define a list of expectations what a fixed-point library with overflow protection should provide:

-- predefined fixed-point types based on signed and unsigned integer types (8, 16, 32 and 64 bits)
+- predefined fixed-point types based on signed and unsigned integer types (8, 16, 32 and potentially 64 bits)
 - user-defined precision and value range (at compile-time)
 - ability to specify the value range via floats (= unscaled values) at compile-time
 - ability to change the precision and/or the value range later in code (at compile-time, via types)
 - no implicit construction from floating-point types (safety, to avoid confusion)
-- implicit construction (of sq) from static integers when they appear in formulas (e.g. as factors)
+- implicit construction (of sq) from static integers when they appear in formulas (e.g. as factors)  -->  not possible yet; literals can be used instead
 - explicit construction from static, scaled integers and real floating-point values at compile time
 - explicit construction from integer-based variables with scaled integer values at runtime
 - no runtime construction from floating-point variables (we don't want floats at runtime)